-Australian Bass (Percalates novemaculeata)

-- formerly Macquaria novemaculeata - are a

-targeted recreational fishing species in the

-Mitchell River.
-Recruits, juveniles and adults have

-been collected in all six years of surveys (Figure

-4).
-The population abundance is dominated by

-recruits, which are likely from stockings.
-Even

-though recruits made up over 50% of the fish

-collected in 2022, there was a wide range of

-size classes including large adult fish (Figure

-5).
-In 2022, there was an increase in juveniles,

-the most juveniles collected since 2017.
+Australian Bass (Percalates novemaculeata) - formerly Macquaria novemaculeata - were collected in the highest abundances in 2023 (Figure 4).
+Recruits, juveniles and adults have been collected in all seven years of surveys (Figure 4).
+The population is dominated by recruits (which are likely from stockings), but the abundances of juveniles and adults has increased over the last three years with the highest abundance of adults detected in 2023 (Figure 4) indicating that stocked fish are surviving and reaching maturity.
+Even though the 2023 catch is still dominated by recruits and juveniles, there was a wide spread of fish sizes detected (Figure 5).